AM71113363/MCPE-PC-RemoteControll/readme.txt

 Run MCPE-Remote.exe on your PC.
 1.Input the Phone IP.
 2.Click [ Start ]
-3.The App will stop only when the Player leaves the game.
+3.The App will stop only when the Player leaves the game, or when you press [ ESC ] key.

 Add the script to your ModPE.
 CMD commands: